Mental Health Social Worker

 The council is pursuing a far-reaching transformation agenda that better meets the needs of our community so it is an exciting time to join us.

-This position will be based in the CMHT serving the Borough of Brent serving a diverse population of service users with mental health needs.
+This position will be based in one of our locality based teams or statutory Social Care Team serving the Borough of Brent serving a diverse population of service users with mental health needs.
 Mental Health Services in Brent are provided in integrated teams managed by Central North West London Mental Health Trust in partnership with the Local Authority.
 The Mental Health Teams have recently been updated to reflect a recovery based approach to working with service users to enhance their recovery and wellbeing.
 The duties include comprehensive assessments of need and care planning to address health and social need in a collaborative and empowering manner.
 As a Care Coordinator you will sit alongside other Social Workers, Community Psychiatric Nurses and Occupational Therapists.
 The role is supported by support workers, employment specialists and peer support workers working together to improve service users lives.

 Social Care is firmly embedded in the Community Mental Health Teams and social workers have a clear identity supported by Senior Social Work staff within the team and Social Work forums.
 Social Work expertise is highly valued within the multi-disciplinary team and opportunities for training and development are available both through the Local Authority and the Trust.